DavidAntunezPerez/programmed-polls-backend-rest-api/README.md

 npm i -g vercel
 ```

-Then run the app at the root of the repository:
+Then run the app locally use:

 ```bash
 vercel dev
 ```
+### Description and functionalities